hkimbrough22/taskmaster/README.md

 ![all tasks screenshot](./screenshots/allTasks.png)

-- The all tasks page should just be an image with a back button; it needs no functionality.
+- The all tasks page should just be an image with a back button; it has no functionality.

-### Settings Screenshot
+### Settings

 ![Settings screenshot](./screenshots/userSettings.png)

-- Settings page.
-It should allow users to enter their username and hit save.
+- Allow users to enter their username and/or select a team and then save.
+- Saved usernames and teams will display on homepage.

-### Task Detail Screenshot
+### Task Detail

 ![task detail screenshot](screenshots/taskDetails.png)

-- Task Detail page should have a title at the top of the page, and a Lorem Ipsum description.
+- Should have a title at the top of the page, a description, and status.

 ## Daily Changelog
 ### Day 1